-ARM’s investigations of the religious sacrifice have grown at a steady rate due to the existence of these slaughter farms, their culture and along with it their beliefs, traditions and religions that require the sacrificing of animals to perform both good and evil rituals and spells.
+ARM’s investigations of the religious sacrifice have grown at a steady rate due to the existence of these slaughter farms, their culture, and their beliefs, traditions, and religions that require the sacrifice of animals to perform both good and evil rituals and spells.

 Animal Sacrifice for Religious Purposes

-These religions heavily involve the sacrifice of animals for their blood as an ‘offering’ to the gods.
-The spell or curse, depending on whether the black magic is used for good or bad purposes, and the desired degree, determines the animal, and amount of blood, needed to offer to the gods or oracles.
+These religions heavily involve animals’ sacrifice for their blood as an ‘offering’ to the gods.
+Spell or curses, depending on their goals, determine the animal, and amount of blood, needed to offer to the gods or oracles.

-On most occasions, a goat, pig or small animals are used in the ceremonies and are not considered as severe forms of animal torture in comparison to most.
-However the process of buying the animal and subjecting it to fear, suffering and disregard are not, to most of society, acceptable forms of treatment to an animal.
+On most occasions, a goat, pig, or small animals are used in the ceremonies and are not considered severe forms of animal torture compared to most.
+However, buying the animal and subjecting it to fear, suffering and disregard is not, to most of society, acceptable forms of treatment to an animal.